-Mercedes Nicoll is a veteran of the Canadian women’s halfpipe team who competed at her third Olympic Winter Games in 2014.
+Mercedes Nicoll is a veteran of the Canadian women’s halfpipe team who competed in her third Olympic Winter Games at Sochi 2014, finishing 25th.
 At Vancouver 2010 she posted the second-best Olympic result ever by a Canadian halfpipe snowboarder (male or female) when she finished sixth.

 Nicoll has been representing Canada in World Cup competition since December 1999, just a couple of years after she first made the switch to snowboard from skiing.
 Heading into the 2013-14 season she had eight World Cup podiums to her credit and had twice finished fourth in the overall World Cup standings for halfpipe (2004-05 and 2009-10).
 Another highlight of the most recent Olympic season was her fourth place finish at the 2010 Winter X Games Europe.